-(ii) The Commission may, on its own initiative, investigate any aspect of the operations of the Enterprise in order to protect the public interest in the integrity of such gaming activities and to prevent improper or unlawful conduct in the course of such gaming activities, and shall investigate any report of a failure of the Enterprise to comply any Compact or this with the provisions of Ordinance and may require the Enterprise to take any corrective action deemed necessary by the Commission upon such terms and conditions as the Commission may determine appropriate.
-The Commission may compel any person employed by or doing business with the Enterprise to appear before it and to provide such information, documents or other materials as may be in their possession to assist in any such investigation.

-- (iii) The Commission shall carry out each of the responsibilities and duties set forth for the Tribal Gaming Agency in any Compact. - (iv) The Commission shall prepare a plan for the protection of public safety and the physical security of patrons gaming in each of its facilities, setting forth the respective responsibilities of the Commission, the security department of the Enterprise, any Tribal policy agency, and if appropriate, any State or local policy agency. - (v) The Commission shall review and approve floor plans and surveillance systems for each gaming facility and may confer with the State Gaming Agency or other organizations regarding the adequacy of such plans and systems.
+- (ii) The Commission may, on 'its own initiative, investigate any aspect of the operations of the Enterprise in order to protect the public interest in the integrity of such gaming activities and to prevent improper or unlawful conduct in the course of such gaming activities, and shall investigate any report of a failure of the Enterprise to comply with the provisions of any Compact or this Ordinance and may require the Enterprise to take any corrective action deemed necessary by the Commission upon such terms and conditions as the Commission may determine appropriate.
+The Commission may compel any person employed by or doing business with the Enterprise or management company to appear before it and to provide such information, documents or other materials as may be in their possession to assist in any such investigation. - (iii) The Commission shall carry out each of the responsibilities and duties set forth for the Tribal Compliance Agency in any Compact. - (iv) The Commission shall review and approve a plan for the protection of public safety and the physical security of patrons in each of its gaming facilities, setting forth the respective responsibilities of the Commission, the security department of the Enterprise, any Nation police agency, and if appropriate and State or local police agency.

-- (vi) The Commission shall promulgate, review and revise (as necessary) Standards of Operation and Management for Class III gaming activities in accordance with any Compact. - (vii) The Commission may issue and revoke licenses for Class III gaming employees in accordance with this Ordinance. - (viii) The Commission may issue and revoke licenses for Class II gaming employees in accordance with this Ordinance. - (ix) The Commission shall establish a list of persons barred from the gaming facilities because their criminal history or association with career offenders or career offender organizations poses a threat to the integrity of the gaming activities of the Tribe. - (x) The Commission shall promulgate, review and revise (as necessary) the rules of each game of chance operated by the Tribe pursuant to any Compact and shall in accordance with the provisions of any Compact notify the State Gaming Agency of such rules and of any change in such rules. - (xi) The Commission shall enforce the health and safety standards applicable to the gaming facilities of the Enterprise in accordance with section 5 (d) of this Ordinance.
-Prior to the opening of any facility for Class III gaming, the Enterprise shall obtain a certificate of compliance from the Commission relating to the Class III gaming facilities.
+- (v) The Commission shall review and approve floor plans and surveillance systems for each gaming facility and may confer with the State Gaming Agency or other organizations regarding the adequacy of such plans and systems. - (vi) The Commission shall promulgate, review and revise (as: necessary) Standards of Operation and Management for Class II and/or Class III Gaming activities in accordance with any Compact. - (vii) The Commission may issue and revoke licenses for Class II and/or Class III Gaming employees in accordance with this Ordinance. - (viii) The Commission shall establish a list of persons barred from the gaming facilities because their criminal history or association with career offenders or career offender organizations poses a threat to the integrity of the gaming activities of the Nation. - (ix) The Commission shall promulgate, review and revise (as necessary) the rules of each game of chance operated by the Nation pursuant to any Compact and shall in accordance with the provisions of any Compact notify the State Gaming Agency of such rules and of any change in such rules. - (x) The Commission shall enforce the health and safety standards applicable to the gaming facilities of the Enterprise in accordance with section 5 (d) of this Ordinance.
+Prior to the opening of any facility for Class II and/or Class III Gaming, the Enterprise shall obtain a certificate of compliance from the Commission relating to the Class II and/or Class III Gaming facilities.
 The Commission shall issue a certificate of compliance to the Enterprise upon a determination that the gaming facilities of the Enterprise comply with such standards.